gvwilson/thirdbit/fiction/voyage/index.md

 In that same year, Perguuran was faced with a difficult decision: who should captain of the *Sun's Vengeance*?
-His opponents accused him of wanting the command himself<sup>One went so far as to claim that Perguuran had taken to consorting with prostitutes while wearing nothing but an admiral's collar and a nautical hat.
-When word of the accusation reached Pohjoinen, D.'s Daanima is reported to have rolled his eyes and said, "*Im awa pha ta*," a Bantangui phrase meaning, "Oh no, not this again."</sup>, but there is no evidence that he ever seriously considered doing so.
+His opponents accused him of wanting the command himself<span class="sidenote">One went so far as to claim that Perguuran had taken to consorting with prostitutes while wearing nothing but an admiral's collar and a nautical hat.
+When word of the accusation reached Pohjoinen, D.'s Daanima is reported to have rolled his eyes and said, "*Im awa pha ta*," a Bantangui phrase meaning, "Oh no, not this again."</span>, but there is no evidence that he ever seriously considered doing so.
 Instead, he put forward the name of the city's militia commander, Uoleva's Yrjö, arguing that since the assault itself would be made on land, a soldier should have overall command of the expedition.